neondatabase/website/content/docs/guides/partner-billing.md

 Using a `GET` request from the Neon API (see [Get project details](https://api-docs.neon.tech/reference/getproject)), you can find the following consumption details for a given project:
 * Current consumption metrics accumulated for the billing period
 * Start and end dates for the billing period
-* Exact date the billing period will reset
 * Current usage quotas (max limits) configured for the project

 Using these details, you can set up the logic for when to send notification warnings, when to reset a quota, and other possible actions related to the pending or current suspension of a project's active computes.